miniconnect/miniconnect/README.md

 ## HoloDB

-HoloDB is a storage engine for the `rdbms-framework`, whic introduces the theory of holographic databases.
+HoloDB is a storage engine for the `rdbms-framework`, which introduces the theory of holographic databases.

 It provides an arbitrarily large database filled with constrained random data.
+Parameters and constraints can be specified in a configuration file.
 Initialization ("filling" with data) of the tables is a no-op.
 Query results are calculated on-the-fly.
 A single field of a column is calculated usually in `O(1)`, but at most in `O(log(tableSize))`.